kdmukai/micropython-esp32/docs/saola_1r_build/README.md

 <img src="img/st7789_wiring_04.jpg" width="600">

-If you haven't already, write the custom Saola-1R firmware to the board. see: [instructions](/README.md#write-the-firmware-to-the-board)
+If you haven't already, write the custom Saola-1R firmware to the board.
+You can download the [precompiled Saola-1R firmware](/demos/precompiled) or do the build process.

+Instructions for writing the firmware to the board are [here](/README.md#write-the-firmware-to-the-board).

 Also copy over the `/demo/fonts` to the root. see: [instructions](/README.md#interact-with-the-board)